Jim Richardson email@example.com 734-845-8596

-Sam Wensman just wrapped his third season as volunteer assistant coach for the University of Michigan men's and women's swimming and diving programs.
+Sam Wensman is in his second season as assistant coach for the University of Michigan men's and women's swimming and diving programs.
 Prior to 2016-17, Wensman spent three years (2014-16) as the volunteer assistant coach and two years (2012-13) as a program assistant.
-He also coached professional swimmers with the Club Wolverine Elite leading into the 2012 and 2016 Olympic Games.
+He also coached professional swimmers with Club Wolverine Elite leading into the 2012 and 2016 Olympic Games.

 Wensman, a native of Durham, N.H., was a four-year letterwinner for the Wolverines, swimming from 2008-11 and specializing in the breaststroke.
 During his tenure, Wensman helped Michigan win three Big Ten titles (2008-09, 2011) and finish among the top 10 at the NCAA Championships all four years.